dhana2403/GTEx_Pro/README.md

 ###### Acknowledgments

 GTEx Project for providing the data.
-Partial preprocessing and normalization code was adapted from [mdonertas](https://github.com/mdonertas).
+Partial preprocessing code was adapted from [mdonertas](https://github.com/mdonertas).